nicolasochem/tzip/drafts/current/draft-liquidity_baking.md

 Liquidity provision is among the most important public goods of a currency and a perfect example of a collective action problem that can be solved by governance.

-This represents a minimal amount of development effort, provides an important public good to the Tezos ecosystem, and directly demonstrates the power of decentralized on-chain governance.
+This provides an important public good to the Tezos ecosystem and directly demonstrates the power of decentralized on-chain governance.

 ## Specification

 ### Contract

 A constant product market making (CPMM) Michelson contract is first deployed on the chain.
 This contract maintains a balance of `a` tez and `b` tzBTC, where tzBTC is the FA1.2 token found at address KT1PWx2mnDueood7fEmfbBDKx1D9BAnnXitn.
-The smart contract accepts deposits of `da` tez and returns `db` tzBTC (or vice versa) where the invariant `(a + da * (1 - f)) * (b - db) = a b` is preserved, and `f` is a fee, set at 0.1%.
+The smart contract accepts deposits of `da` tez and returns `db` tzBTC (or vice versa) where the invariant `(a + da * (1 - f - n)) * (b - db) = a b` is preserved, and `f` and `n` are a fee and burn, set at 0.1% each.

-To implement this contract, we use a fork of the open source code base used by the "Dexter" project.
-The implementation of this contract has been [formally verified](https://blog.nomadic-labs.com/dexter-decentralized-exchange-for-tezos-formal-verification-work-by-nomadic-labs.html) against its functional specification.
+To implement this contract, we use a fork of the open source code base used by [version two](https://gitlab.com/dexter2tz/dexter2tz) of the "Dexter" project.
+The implementation of this contract has been [formally verified](https://gitlab.com/dexter2tz/dexter2tz/-/blob/master/dexter_spec.v) against its functional specification.
 The contract code is modified in the following way:

 1. The fee is set to 0.1% only.
 Rationale: given the subsidy it is not necessary to charge a large fee and better to improve liquidity.
+2. An additional 0.1% of every trade is burned by being transferred to the null implicit account. __With 7.2mm daily tez volume this will offset all inflation from the subsidy.__
-2. The ability to set a manager has been removed.
+3. The ability to set a manager has been removed.
-3. The ability to set a delegate and receive rewards has been removed.
+4. The ability to set a delegate and receive rewards has been removed.
 Rationale: the subsidy means there is no need for a baker for that contract and having one would create an imbalance.

 ### Subsidy

 At every block in the chain, 5 tez are minted and credited to the CPMM contract, and the CPMM's `%default` entrypoint is called to update the `xtz_pool` balance in its storage.
 This corresponds to 1/16th of 80 tez which is the typical block reward and endorsement reward for a block of priority 0 with all endorsements.
 If for any reason this constant changes, the amount of 5 tez should also be changed adequately.

-So the credits to the CPMM contract can be accounted for by indexers, they are included in block metadata as a balance update of a new type, `Misc`, that can also be used for things such as invoices for protocol upgrades.
+So the credits to the CPMM contract can be accounted for by indexers, they are included in block metadata as a balance update with a new update origin constructor, `Subsidy`.

 As a safety precaution, the subsidy expires automatically after 6 months but it can be renewed periodically by protocol amendment.